 - 1. Public Works, Fire, and Sherriff's Departments have formed a Unified Command and coordinated closely to respond to storm events in the Woolsey Fire and Creek Fire burn areas.
 The Unified Command was not activated during this quarter but remained engaged and prepared for upcoming events. - 2.
 Public Works continues to partner with several County departments and other stakeholders to streamline processes pertaining to sewage overflows. - 3.
 Public Works continues to be active on the Emergency Management Council (EMC).
 The EMC Subcommittee meets bi-monthly to discuss emergency management subjects relevant to the Operational Area, including plans, training and exercise opportunities. - 4.
-Public Works planned and participated in interagency exercises including a dam safety tabletop exercise for Santa Fe Dam with the US Army Corps of Engineers in June 2019.
-Public Works is also planning interagency table top and functional exercises for San Gabriel Dam, which will take place next quarter. - 5.
+Public Works participated in emergency coordination meetings for dam safety hazards with US Army Corps, California Department of Water Resources, Sheriff, Fire, and other partner agencies.
+Public Works also planned and hosted interagency table top and functional exercises for San Gabriel Dam. - 5.
 Public Works engineers continue to participate as members of the Los Angeles County Fire Department California Task Force 2 Urban Search and Rescue (USAR) Team.
-During this quarter, work is underway to add one additional Public Works employee to the USAR team as a structure specialist.
+During this quarter, work is also underway to add at least two additional Public Works employees to the USAR team as structure specialists.